ngarciaiii/archived_blog/_posts/2021-11-03-Setting-up-Selenium-on-MacOS.markdown

 ![java_project](/public/img/java_project.png){:height="3.7%" width="auto"}

 Dropdown box will ask for which project type.
 Pick "No build tools".
 After that, it will pop up Mac's Finder application asking where you want to place your project in.
-I created a subfolder "firstTest" in Selenium folder.
+I created a subfolder "firstTest" in "Selenium" folder.

 ![no_build_tools](/public/img/no_build_tools.png)